chmike/cst_time_memcmp/README.md

 directly proportional to `n`.

 The `cst_time_memcmp()` function returns 0 if the `n` first bytes of `m1` and `m2` are equal.
-If the first different byte is foind at index `k`, the function returns -1 if `m1[k] < m2[k]`, and +1 if `m1[k] > m2[k]`.
-Appart from the comparision result, this function reveals nothing on `m1` or `m2`.
+If the first different byte is found at index `k`, the function returns -1 if `m1[k] < m2[k]`, and +1 if `m1[k] > m2[k]`.
+Appart from the comparision result, this function reveals nothing of `m1` or `m2`.

 The function returns also 0 when at least one of the following conditions is true.